samhh/bangin/README.md

 ## How do I get started?

 There doesn't yet exist any sort of ecosystem around _bangin_, however I hope this changes.
-In the meantime, you can pass input from something like `dmenu` or `rofi` into _bangin_ and pipe the output to `xdg-open`.
+In the meantime, you can pass input from something like `dmenu` or `rofi` into _bangin_ and pipe the output to `xdg-open` or a specific browser.
 And, because it's a dead simple shell script, any other niche use case you have can almost certainly be accomodated with just a little bit of scripting.
 You can find an example usage in my [dotfiles](https://github.com/samhh/dotfiles/blob/desktop-linux/home/scripts/web-search.sh).

 I maintain a few lists that you might be interested in: